 As mentioned above, fresh eggs have cloudier egg whites and smaller air pockets.
 Cloudier egg whites conceal the egg yolks more fully when light passes through.
 Air pockets continue to grow as eggs age.
 If a hard-boiled egg does not have a full egg-shaped white when peeled, it was stale when cooked.

-Since you now know precisely how to tell if your eggs are still good, let’s get cooking!
+Now that you know a few egg tests, let’s get cooking!
 How about having your hand at Cracking the Secret to the Perfect Hard- or Soft-boiled Egg.
+For our vegan friends, check out our list of Vegan Egg Substitutes.

 - Foods that Never Expire: 8 Forever Foods for Your Kitchen